 You may apply in any round.
 The Dartmouth Office of Visa and Immigration Services (OVIS) will assist enrolling students with the U.S. visa process.
 Please visit the OVIS website for further details.

 Tuck is a proud member of the Consortium for Graduate Study in Management.
 The Consortium has a separate application form and deadlines.
 You may complete the Consortium application in lieu of the Tuck application.
-We encourage you, as with all other candidates, to visit the Tuck campus and schedule an applicant-initiated interview.

 We do not typically admit applicants who have already earned an MBA.
 If you hold a similar graduate degree that is not an MBA, use the optional essay to explain why you need an MBA in addition to your prior degree.
 We consider the Post Graduate Diploma in Management (PGDM) from Indian universities to be the equivalent of an MBA and typically do not admit applicants who have earned this degree.

 Tuck offers several joint- and dual-degree programs.
 You must apply separately to each school.
 We will assist admitted students with planning specific curricular details.
 See our overview of Joint and Dual Degrees for additional information.